nuvla/documentation/docs/nuvla/user-guide/sign-up-in.md

 ## Enable/disable Two-factor Authentication

 To increase security, we recommend you enable two-factor authentication.
 Once signed-in, simply click on your email address or login name at the top right of the page.
+Click [TODO] "Enable two-factor authentication".
 This will show you the following dialog.
 From there you can choose your two-factor authentication method and configure it.

 ![Two-factor authentication](/assets/img/two-factor.png)

 That's it!
 You're in... enjoy Nuvla.
 And if you need a hand, don't hesitate to reach out using the blue widget on the bottom right of every page.
-We will also send you a few emails, we hope will help you the most out of Nuvla.
+We will also send you a few emails, to help you get the most out of Nuvla.